-Iron is an essential mineral for synthesis of haemoglobin in the human body.
-Iron deficiency anemia occurs when this micronutrient intake is poor for prolonged period of time or its loss through bleeding loss.
+Iron is an essential mineral for the synthesis of hemoglobin in the human body.
+Iron deficiency anemia occurs when this micronutrient intake is poor for a prolonged period of time or its loss through bleeding loss.

-Iron is one of the most abundant mineral on earth and it produces the commonest deficiency as well.
+Iron is one of the most abundant minerals on earth and it produces the commonest deficiency as well.
 Elemental iron occurs in two functional statuses inside the human body, ferric and ferrous.

-Oxygen in the lungs capillaries attached to the heme-iron complex of haemoglobin in the red blood cells.
+Oxygen in the lungs capillaries attached to the heme-iron complex of hemoglobin in the red blood cells.

 Oxygen is also bound by a heme-iron complex in muscle, myoglobin.

 Iron is also a critical element in iron-containing enzymes, including the cytochrome system in the mitochondria.
 Without iron, cells lose their metabolic capacity.
-Thus, haemoglobin synthesis in the bone marrows erythroid cells is impaired, resulting in iron deficiency anemia and reduced oxygen carrying capacity and delivery to tissues.
+Thus, hemoglobin synthesis in the bone marrows erythroid cells is impaired, resulting in iron deficiency anemia and reduced oxygen-carrying capacity and delivery to tissues.

 |Ferrous sulphate tablets supplements to treat iron deficiency anemia.|

-Out of total 4 gm iron in the human body, more than half distributed in red blood cells.
-In an adult male weighing 80 kg, about 2500 mg of iron is present in haemoglobin and about 500 mg in myoglobin.
+Out of the total of 4 gm iron in the human body, more than half distributed in red blood cells.
+In an adult male weighing 80 kg, about 2500 mg of iron is present in hemoglobin and about 500 mg in myoglobin.
 Any additional iron required for daily red cell production comes from the diet.
-Iron requirement increases during infancy, growing children and adolescents, pregnancy and lactation.
+The iron requirement increases during infancy, growing children and adolescents, pregnancy, and lactation.

 |Infants||0-6 months||6 mg|